ArlatPS/notesPS/hardParts.md

   // creating Promise
   const FutureData = returnNextElement.next();

-  //pushing to .onFulfilment
+  //pushing to .onFulfillment
   FutureData.then(doWhenDataReceived)

-  // on promise fulfilment it will place value to data variable in generator (into yield)
+  // on promise fulfillment it will place value to data variable in generator (into yield)

   function doWhenDataReceived(value) {
     returnNextElement.next(value);